brownbeartech/java-soy/README.md

 # Soy library for Java

-[Google Closure Templates](https://developers.google.com/closure/templates/) is a great templating system for Java that has prebuild libraries for loading and rendering templates.
+[Google Closure Templates](https://developers.google.com/closure/templates/) (Soy) is a great templating system for Java that has prebuild libraries for loading and rendering templates.
 This library provides two main functions, loading and caching the templates from their files and serializing Java objects for use in the templates.